 - 13 percent of email addresses identified as the most highly targeted recipients during the quarter ranked as such in the last report, reflecting attackers’ shifting focus.
 (Source)

 There are different types of Phishing techniques, let us have a look at what they are-

 1. Spear Phishing – In this technique, the hackers don’t send emails to unknowns for who they don’t have any info, but they do proper research while sending fraud mails to them.
 It is an adequately targeted mail-sharing technique.

 2. Spam – Under this technique, the same type of email is sent to millions of people out there, from which those who reply, their details get used by those fraud people for wrong purposes.

-3. Web delivery– In this case, the deliveries are done with the help of a website or a web browser; under this technique, the hacker is in between the real site and phishing system.
+3. Web delivery– In this case, the deliveries are done with the help of a website or a web browser; under this technique, the hacker is in between the real site and the phishing system.

 5. Trojan– This is a type of malware with the help of which hackers gets direct access to your data easily if your device is affected by this malware.